 Related publication:

 The ISM contains clouds, mainly made up of molecular hydrogen, that are the sites where stars form.
 The details of this formation process are a subject of active academic research.
 One aspect of this process is the influence of the magnetic field on the structure and evolution of these clouds.
-I study this by measuring the polarization of starlight, which reveals the orientation of the magnetic field in molecular clouds.
+We study this by measuring the polarization of starlight, which reveals the orientation of the magnetic field in molecular clouds.
 With enough measurements, one can construct a map of the magnetic field as seen on the plane of the sky.
 Figure 1 shows a map of the magnetic field orientation (red lines) in the Polaris Flare molecular cloud, made using the RoboPol polarimeter at the Skinakas observatory in Greece.
 The magnetic field structure can be compared to the intricate filamentary morphology of the cloud, seen through the Herschel space telescope in the far infrared, to learn about the influence of the magnetic field on cloud structure.
 The Polaris Flare polarization data are publicly available.

 Related publications: